Boey-li/mimicdroid-robocasa/GETTING_STARTED.md

-# Getting Started with RoboCasa Dataset Replay
+# Getting Started with MimicDroid Tasks

 This document provides instructions for using the `replay_dataset.py` script to replay and visualize robotic manipulation trajectories from HDF5 dataset files.